 “Is that so?”
 Wade thanked the man and left him to his gossip.

 So there was an outlaw group that was going for the railroads?
-Or just for Union Pacific?
+Or only Union Pacific?

 Again, Wade struggled to see what was in it for the bandits if they didn’t stop to loot.

 For a moment, he wished that his father was still alive and nearby, so he could pick the old lawman’s brains.
-Samuel Nash had traveled across Missouri and out of State on the trail of bandits and lowlifes.
-He had seemed to have an encyclopedic knowledge of lawlessness in the United States Mid West.
+Samuel Nash had traveled across Missouri and out of state on the trail of bandits and lowlifes.
+He had seemed to have an encyclopedic knowledge of lawlessness in the United States mid-west.

 “Let’s see if Sheriff Cain knows half as much,” Wade thought.